 I do not have a student (or event participant) with a specific accommodation need, but would like to be as inclusive as possible.
 What can I do?

 Below, we have listed additional web conferencing and collaboration tools that have accessibility features built-in:

-- This resources highlights the features that greatly impact Deaf/Hard of hearing individuals, as well as those who are DeafBlind.
+- This resource highlights the features that greatly impact Deaf/Hard of hearing individuals, as well as those who are Deafblind.

-PLEASE NOTE: Google Hangouts has not been reviewed for accessibility through the ASRB Process* and is not fully supported by Mason.
+PLEASE NOTE: Google Hangouts has not been reviewed for accessibility through the ASRB Process opens a new window and is not fully supported by Mason.